okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

  * Contacting prominent organisations or individuals who work/are interested in this area
  * Contacting relevant mailing lists or social networking groups
- * Directly contacting prospective users you know may be interested in this data
+ * Directly contacting prospective users who you know may be interested in this data

 Understanding your audience
 ---------------------------

-Like all public communication, engaging with the data community needs to be targetted.
+Like all public communication, engaging with the data community needs to be targeted.
 Like all stakeholder groups, the right message can be wasted if it is directed to the wrong area.

 Digital communities tend to be very willing to share new information,